 Schools are required to ensure an appropriate plan is in place to support the needs of students with epilepsy.
 For each student diagnosed with epilepsy, schools must have a current written:

-- Student Health Support Plan — developed by the school in consultation with the parents/carers and where appropriate, the student’s treating medical team.
+- — developed by the school in consultation with the parents/carers and where appropriate, the student’s treating medical team.
 It outlines the schools role in supporting the student’s health needs (including epilepsy)

-- Medication Authority Form — this should be endorsed by a student’s medical practitioner listing all (non-emergency) medications that need to be administered at school.
+- — this should be endorsed by a student’s medical practitioner listing all (non-emergency) medications that need to be administered at school.
 This should include, but not be limited to epilepsy specific medications

 - a medication log or an equivalent official medications register should be used and maintained by the person administrating the taking of medicine by a student during school time (this is not intended for emergency epilepsy medications)

-- Epilepsy Management Plan — signed by the treating doctor and provided to the school by the student’s parents or carers.
+- — signed by the treating doctor and provided to the school by the student’s parents or carers.
 The epilepsy management plan provides specific information about the students epilepsy, defines what an emergency is for the student and the appropriate response, and describes:

 - whether emergency medication is prescribed